browserengineering/book/book/chrome.md

 To actually draw the UI, we'll first have the browser chrome paint a display list, which the `Browser` will then draw to the screen.
-Let's first paint the new-tab button:
+Let's start by first painting the new-tab button:

 ``` {.python}
 class Chrome: